 - § The manner in which CMS rates are calculated may change in the future.
 The method by which CMS30 and CMS2 are calculated may change in the future, as a result of governmental actions, actions by the publisher of CMS30 and CMS2 or otherwise.
 We cannot predict whether the method by which CMS30 or CMS2 is calculated will change or what the impact of any such change might be.
-Any such change could affect the value of the CMS reference index in a way that has a significant adverse effect on the notes. - §One of our affiliates participates in the determination of CMS30 and CMS2.
-CMS rates are determined based on a poll of dealers in interest rate swaps selected by the International Swaps and Derivatives Association, Inc. One of our affiliates is a participant in the poll that determines CMS rates, and its participation in that poll may have an effect on CMS30 and CMS2.
-Any such effect on CMS30 and CMS2 may adversely affect holders of the notes.
-In participating in that poll, our affiliate has no obligation to consider your interests as an investor in the notes. - §Our offering of the notes is not a recommendation of the CMS reference index or the underlying index.
-The fact that we are offering the notes does not mean that we believe that investing in an instrument linked to the CMS reference index and the underlying index is likely to achieve favorable returns.
-In fact, as we are part of a global financial institution, our affiliates may have positions (including short positions) in the stocks that constitute the underlying index or in instruments related to the CMS reference index or the underlying index or the stocks that constitute the underlying index, and may publish research or express opinions, that in each case are inconsistent with an investment linked to the CMS reference index and the underlying index.
-These and other activities of our affiliates may affect the CMS reference index or the level of the underlying index in a way that has a negative impact on your interests as a holder of the notes.

-- § Investing in the notes is not equivalent to investing in the underlying index or the stocks that constitute the underlying index.
-You will not have voting rights, rights to receive dividends or other distributions or any other rights with respect to the stocks that constitute the underlying index.
-You will not participate in any appreciation of the underlying index over the term of the notes. - § Adjustments to the underlying index may affect the value of your notes.
-S&P Dow Jones Indices LLC (the "underlying index publisher") may add, delete or substitute the stocks that constitute the underlying index or make other methodological changes that could affect the level of the underlying index.
-The underlying index publisher may discontinue or suspend calculation or publication of the underlying index at any time without regard to your interests as a holder of the notes. - § The level of the underlying index may be adversely affected by our or our affiliates' hedging and other trading activities.
-We expect to hedge our obligations under the notes through CGMI or other of our affiliates, who may take positions directly in the stocks that constitute the underlying index and other financial instruments related to the underlying index or such stocks.
-Our affiliates also trade the stocks that constitute the underlying index and other financial instruments related to the underlying index or such stocks.
-Our affiliates also trade the stocks on a regular basis (taking long or short positions or both), for their accounts, for other accounts under their management or to facilitate transactions on behalf of customers.
-These activities could affect the level of the underlying index in a way that negatively affects the value of the notes.
-They could also result in substantial returns for us or our affiliates while the value of the notes declines.
+Any such change could affect the value of the CMS spread in a way that has a significant adverse effect on the notes. - § Our offering of the notes is not a recommendation of the CMS spread or the underlying indices.
+The fact that we are offering the notes does not mean that we believe that investing in an instrument linked to the CMS spread and the underlying indices is likely to achieve favorable returns.
+In fact, as we are part of a global financial institution, our affiliates may have positions (including short positions) in the stocks that constitute the underlying indices or in instruments related to the CMS spread or the underlying indices or the stocks that constitute the underlying indices, and may publish research or express opinions, that in each case are inconsistent with an investment linked to the CMS spread and the underlying indices.
+These and other activities of our affiliates may affect the CMS spread or the level of the underlying indices in a way that has a negative impact on your interests as a holder of the notes. - § Investing in the notes is not equivalent to investing in either underlying index or the stocks that constitute either underlying index.
+You will not have voting rights, rights to receive dividends or other distributions or any other rights with respect to the stocks that constitute either underlying index.
+You will not participate in any appreciation of either underlying index over the term of the notes. - § Adjustments to either underlying index may affect the value of your notes.
+S&P Dow Jones Indices LLC, as publisher of the S&P 500® Index, or Russell Investment Group, as publisher of the Russell 2000® Index, may add, delete or substitute the stocks that constitute the respective underlying index or make other methodological changes that could affect the level of the respective underlying index.
+S&P Dow Jones Indices LLC or Russell Investment Group may discontinue or suspend calculation or publication of the respective underlying index at any time without regard to your interests as a holder of the notes.